 Our strategy is to ensure that all children make good or better progress – including those whose family circumstances generate Pupil Premium income for the school.
-Nationally, there is an “attainment gap” when children from differing socio-economic backgrounds are compared – our goal is to do what we can here at BLS to bridge that gap where it exists.
+Nationally, there is an “attainment gap” when children from differing socio-economic backgrounds are compared; this is also relevant to the gap created as a result of COVID – our goal is to do what we can here at BLS to bridge that gap where it exists.

 The main barriers to educational achievement faced by some children at this school are around access to enriching activities, familial stress and, in a very few cases, attendance and lateness.